[It wasn't planned to be Studebaker week, but then that's the CC way...and now this CC Classic is revised and has lots more photos]

-The GT Hawk did little to change the inevitable outcome of the Studebaker Death Watch, but then it probably would never have been created under other circumstances.
+The GT Hawk did nothing to change the inevitable outcome of the Studebaker Death Watch, but then it probably would never have been created under other circumstances.
 There’s nothing like staring death in the face to focus the last remaining creative forces and take exceptional risks.
 Along with the Avanti, the GT Hawk is Studebaker’s gran farewell gesture.
 Gone indeed, but hardly forgotten.

 Not surprisingly, the ’53 Coupe overwhelmed Studebaker with assembly challenges and delays, and finally hit the market just as Ford and GM launched a massive market-share war by overproducing and heavily discounting.
 Rather than buying share from each other, it had the effect of severely damaging the remaining independents.
 The poor build quality of the ’53 Studebakers only added to its woes.